GET IN TOUCH

 Understanding Bank Levies and How They Work

-A bank levy is a lawful enforcement method that the North Carolina Department of Revenue (NCDOR) uses to recover unpaid tax debt directly from a taxpayer’s bank account.
-Once NCDOR serves the levy, the financial institution must immediately freeze the available funds, including any additional money deposited, to prevent withdrawal or transfer.
+A bank levy is a lawful enforcement method that the North Carolina Department of Revenue (NCDOR) uses to recover unpaid tax debt directly from a taxpayer's bank account.
+Once NCDOR serves the levy, the financial institution must immediately freeze the available funds to prevent withdrawal or transfer.
+The bank holds the seized balance and remits those funds to NCDOR once the garnishment is processed.
+Understanding this process is essential for taxpayers seeking to protect their finances and prevent repeated levies.

-• A bank levy may disrupt regular financial obligations, including scheduled bill payments, court-ordered child support, or garnishment orders.
-Taxpayers should review their financial situation immediately and plan accordingly to maintain compliance with legal responsibilities.
+The levy applies only to the account listed in the notice.
+If the liability is not fully paid or an additional balance accrues, NCDOR may issue another garnishment order against the same or a different account.
+A bank levy may also disrupt regular financial obligations, including scheduled bill payments or other recurring transfers.
+Taxpayers should review their financial situation immediately and plan accordingly to maintain compliance with existing legal responsibilities.

+Taxpayers have multiple resolution options, such as paying the balance in full or arranging an installment agreement.
 A clear understanding of the bank levy process equips taxpayers with the knowledge to respond before additional enforcement actions begin.
-By learning how funds are frozen, how exemptions work, and what steps follow collection, individuals can make informed financial decisions.
+By learning how funds are frozen and what steps follow collection, individuals can make informed financial decisions.
+This awareness reduces the risk of repeated levies and helps ensure essential income remains available.

 State Law Governing North Carolina Bank Levies

 North Carolina state law grants the North Carolina Department of Revenue (NCDOR) broad authority to collect unpaid tax debt through attachment, garnishment, and bank levies.
 These legal measures ensure compliance when taxpayers fail to resolve outstanding balances.
-Understanding state statutes helps individuals recognize their rights, obligations, and limits on enforcement actions.
+Understanding state statutes helps individuals recognize their rights, obligations, and the limits on enforcement actions.

 Legal Authority Under North Carolina General Statutes

+The primary legal foundation for a North Carolina bank levy is established under N.C.
+General Statute §105-242.
+This statute empowers the Secretary of Revenue to attach intangible property such as bank deposits, wages, and other earnings when a taxpayer's account becomes delinquent.
 Once a levy is issued, financial institutions must comply by freezing available funds until the amount owed is paid in full or a formal release is granted.
 The law also outlines notice procedures and timeframes that protect taxpayers from unlawful seizures, ensuring each action follows due process.

 Responsibilities of the Department of Revenue and Financial Institutions